zJohnnyPT/zJohnnyPT/README.md

-Johnny, 19 yo \n
+Johnny, 19 yo ---
-Living in Porto, Portugal \n
+Living in Porto, Portugal ---
-Studying Artificial Intelligence and Data Science, in Universidade do Porto \n
+Studying Artificial Intelligence and Data Science, in Universidade do Porto ---
-Languages: Python (favourite), C \n
+Languages: Python (favourite), C